No Match Found

-Take on Tomorrow, the brand new podcast from our management publication strategy+business, brings you Episode 4: “Will crypto revolutionize the financial system?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 4: “Will crypto revolutionize the financial system?”

 There’s an old saying: people overestimate the impact of technology in the short term and underestimate it in the long term.
 Is that what’s happening with crypto?
 There’s a lot of news about cryptocurrencies, but are we paying too little attention to the long-term impacts of the underlying technology?
 In this episode, we’ll hear how blockchain, and the cryptocurrencies that exist because of it, could affect financial systems and transform business and society—ready or not.